ZettaAI/zetta_utils/docs/source/examples.rst

    ...    index_resolution=Vec3D(64, 64, 40),
    ...    # What to set as `desired_resolution` in the index ...    desired_resolution=Vec3D(64, 64, 40),
+   ...    # What to do if `bbox` doesn't divide evenly ...    mode="shrink",
    ... )
    >>> print(len(indexer)) # total number of samples
    78400